 Even the best cooks don’t always have the ingredients, recipes, or counter space to cook the same meals as their beloved local restaurants.
 Being able to indulge in your favorite specialty dish can and should be part of remote work.
 Plus, eating out allows us to experience cuisines from around the world, which can break up the monotony of working from the couch or kitchen table.

-Give your virtual team a real-life boost
+Give a virtual lunch for a real-life boost

 There are a lot of uncertainties surrounding the future of remote work.
 One thing is certain: company morale will always matter.
 Employers are finding creative ways to substitute the standard team outing, company-wide happy hour, or annual holiday party.